Here is an article that Forbes Masson and I wrote for some Scottish publication that I can't remember now about Babes in the Wood.

 Seriously though, in May of this year, Michael Boyd asked us to find a well-known panto and adapt it to suit the somewhat limited talents of Victor and Barry.
 (They’d very kingly agreed to star in it without seeing the script beforehand).

 We eventually settled on Babes in the Wood, although it wasn’t really our first choice.
-We really wanted to do Jack and the Beanstalk, except Barry is afraid of heights, and Victor has a goose phobia.
+We really wanted to do Jack and the Beanstalk, except Barry is afraid of heights, and Victor has a goose phobia (They also both felt it was a little height-ist).

 To cut a long story short…